 Ruling out pregnancy is recommended before starting a hormonal contraceptive and before IUD insertion.
 Family planning providers have 3 tools available for this routine task:

-1. Medical history (often collected using the Pregnancy Checklist shown on the inside back cover)
+1. Medical history (often collected using the Pregnancy Checklist)

 2. Pregnancy tests